Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Results

 For all smoothing kernel settings and sky-models, the robust regularisation method matches or outperforms the standard method, both in terms of standard deviations before and after flagging, and in the number of flags that are needed to attain this.
 Generally, the pre-flagging standard deviation of the standard method is much larger than that of the robust method, such that flagging the data has a much larger effect.

 The different panel columns show various kernel sizes for the calibration.
 The first and second columns show the 1~MHz and 4~MHz kernels, respectively.
 Similar to what was found in \Cref{subsec:results_gains}, the 4~MHz kernel performs significantly worse than the 1~MHz kernel.
 This is somewhat surprising, since \citet{gan_assessing_2023} showed that the 4~MHz kernel performed better on LOFAR-EoR data.
 We suspect that there is a difference in which kernel width performs better on the main lobe versus off-axis sources.
 Because the target field does not suffer from beam modelling errors to the same degree as the off-axis sources, the 4~MHz kernel may outperform the 1~MHz kernel for the target field sources, while this is the other way around for the far-field sources.
-Because the target field contributes more power than the off-axis sources, owing to lower beam attenuation, it dominates the residuals in real data, where calibration and subtraction are less ideal than in these simulations.
+A similar spectral smoothness difference between the main lobe and off-axis sources is also observed in NenuFAR observations \citep{munshiHorizonQuantifyingFull2025}.
+For both instruments, the target field contributes more power than the off-axis sources, owing to lower beam attenuation.
+Because of this, the target field dominates the residuals in real data, where calibration and subtraction are less ideal than in these simulations.
+In our simulations, the only errors that are introduced are beam modelling errors and thermal noise.
+Because the beam modelling errors are spectrally smooth within the main lobe of the primary beam, we are able to remove the target field sources to a much deeper level, revealing errors in the directions of Cas A and Cyg A.

 To test this hypothesis, we also use a combined kernel on the simulation: a 1~MHz kernel is used for subtracting Cas A and Cyg A, whereas a 4~MHz kernel is used for the target field.
 The results for this dynamic calibration kernel are shown in the final column of \Cref{fig:res_flagging_stats} and are very close to the results for the 1~MHz kernel.
-This suggests that the outliers found in the data primarily correspond to errors made in the directions of Cas A and Cyg A, such that these dominate the statistics shown in the figure.
+This suggests that the outliers found in the data primarily correspond to errors made in the directions of Cas A and Cyg A, such that these dominate the statistics shown in \Cref{fig:res_flagging_stats}.